GSA/plainlanguage.gov/_pages/home.md

 <section class="usa-section usa-grid flex items-stretch">
 <div class="usa-width-one-half">
   <h2>
-    Plain language makes it easier for the public to read, understand, and engage with government services.
+    Plain language makes it easier for the public to read, understand, and use information from federal agencies.
   </h2>
   <a class="usa-button usa-button-big usa-button-primary-alt" href="/law/">
     Learn more